NeutrinosPlatform/platformDocumentation/1.0.0/Components/Directives/NDirectives.md

 ### Cam Scanner
 * Description :
     Custom directive for document scanner from cordova devices.
-    If you want to use this add **bh-scan** custom directive any component.
+    If you want to use this add **n-scan** custom directive any component.
 * Input
     * [scanOptions] = "{entityName: 'profile', metadata: {key: 'example@neutrinos.co'}, sourceType: 0, doUpload : true}"
     *  entityName - collection Name - string